You can check out the entire article:

 "Your iPhone is Ruining Your Posture and Your Mood".

 In Craniosacral Therapy, tight restrictions at the base and middle skull and sacrum can cause feelings of depression.
-Dr. John Upledger describes this phenomenon in his book "Your Inner Physician and You" from 1997.
-Just imagine how much more prevalent this issue has become in the past 20 years!
+Dr. John Upledger describes this phenomenon in his book

 We know the solutions!